tuanmhoang/aws/jms-sqs-sns/readme.md

     Number of items for countable items;
     Order total.

-Second application should process orders with the following rules:
+Second application should notification orders with the following rules:

     If order total greater than some threshold - order should be rejected;
     If already ordered more than N liters - the order should be rejected;